 According to the National Institute on Alcohol Abuse and Alcoholism (NIAAA), more than 80,000 people in the U.S. die each year from alcohol-related deaths.
 Alcohol continues to be the one of the most common causes of preventable deaths, following tobacco and a poor diet.

 Alcoholism IS treatable.
-It takes hard work but it can be done, especially when working with a reputable, trusted treatment program like Continuum Recovery Center of Colorado.
+It takes hard work but it can be done, especially when working with a reputable, trusted treatment program like Continuum Recovery of Colorado.

 Supportive Alcohol Treatment in Denver

-  Continuum Recovery Center of Colorado works closely with clients and their families to provide comprehensive care in a supportive environment.
+Continuum Recovery of Colorado works closely with clients and their families to provide comprehensive care in a supportive environment.
 Our holistic approach includes emotional, spiritual and physical wellness.
 We feel this arrangement helps our clients prepare for the transition to society.

 As part of our supportive outpatient services in Denver, clients receive individual therapy, group therapy and family therapy.
 Co-occurring disorders are addressed as well.

 Now that you know a bit more about us, let’s discuss the ways that you can tell when someone is ready for alcohol rehab in Denver.

 The lines are blurred when it comes to drinking because the substance is tolerated and legal for those 21 years and up.
 However, there are clear differences between alcohol abuse and alcohol addiction.
 The main distinguishing factor is that abuse is drinking too much and addiction is the inability to quit.

 Tolerance and withdrawal are two indications that alcohol abuse has progressed into addiction.
 Other signs may include losing control, allowing alcohol to take over your responsibilities and drinking despite negative consequences.